 Tree strength depends on a number of factors.
 The tree species can give a first indication.
 A list of fragile sturdy tree species is given in Table 9.
-However, this list is not exhaustive, and this list would optimally be adapted regionally to include fragile (sub-)species and exclude strong subspecies common in a certain region.
+However, this list is not exhaustive, and this list would optimally be adapted regionally to include fragile (sub-)species and to exclude strong subspecies common in a certain region.
+To rate tree damage, the tree strength number is to be determined.